minio/docs/source/reference/minio-mc-admin/mc-admin-policy.rst

 .. end-mc-admin-policy-desc

 For complete documentation on MinIO PBAC, including policy document JSON structure and syntax, see :ref:`minio-policy`.
+To manage policies for deployments that use LDAP authentication, see :mc:`mc idp ldap policy`.

 Subcommands
 -----------